 - Review for unwanted programs in Add and Remove Programs in your operating system.

 Your homepage change isn’t only annoying, it’s also a sign that your computer has been infected with a browser hijacking malware.
 This type of malware spies on the user by tracking browsing habits and it causes multiple system problems on the computer itself.
 Malware can be removed easily and effectively with an anti-spyware program.
 Because it installs itself in the computer, anti-virus programs can neither identify nor remove spyware.
-Selecting a spyware program with a real time monitoring tool, like PC Whiz, will prevent some additional attacks.
+Selecting a spyware program with a real time monitoring tool, like System Optimizer Pro, will prevent some additional attacks.